k-hench/hamlet_radiation/docs/plot_SF1.md

 #> ─────────────────────────────────────────── /current/working/directory ──
 ```

-The directories containing the hybridization data is received and stored in a variable.
+The directory containing the hybridization data is received and stored in a variable.

 ```r